MarkoLivancic/JobFinder/README.md

 # JobFinder
-JobFinder tool created for job searches on Helloworld.rs for Python openings.
+JobFinder tool created via selenium and webbrowser for webscraping purposes for job searches on Helloworld.rs for Python openings.